It’s no secret that writing can be hard. The good news is that you’re not alone!

 In addition, the coach provides feedback on script drafts, offering suggestions for improvement.
 Writing coaching aims to help the screenwriter create an artistically successful and commercially viable screenplay.

-Screenwriting coaches can be an invaluable asset for any screenwriter or filmmaker who is serious about taking their craft to the next level.
+Screenwriting coaches can be an invaluable asset for any screenwriter or filmmaker who is serious about their writing.

 Every writer is different, and as a result, every coaching relationship is unique.
 The amount a writer will pay for coaching depends on their individual needs and goals.